glycodynamics/Tutorial-PyMOL/README.md

 5. Using commands: keyword ```fetch 1qoh, type=pdb1``` will open biological assembly

 ## 2.3 Modes
 There are two modes in PyMOL: (1) Viewing and (2) Editing.
-You can switch between these modes by clicking next to "Mouse Mode" on the bottom right corner panel.\
+You can switch between these modes by clicking next to "Mouse Mode" on the bottom right corner panel.
-Viewing Mode: Primarily used to view, rotate, translate, and change the representations of objects.\
+Viewing Mode: Primarily used to view, rotate, translate, and change the representations of objects.
-Editing Mode: Used to rotate bonds, replace atoms, physically move atoms and residues, etc.\
+Editing Mode: Used to rotate bonds, replace atoms, physically move atoms and residues, etc.

 ![Figure: PyMOL Modes](https://github.com/glycodynamics/pymol/blob/main/images/Image_modes.png)

-• Bottom line has 'drag window option', 'States control', 'sequence view', 'rock camera' and 'full screen' options.\
+• Bottom line has 'drag window option', 'States control', 'sequence view', 'rock camera', and 'full screen' options.

-• Download PDB 7LOI ```fetch 7LOI`` and play all 15 models.\
+• Download PDB 7LOI ```fetch 7LOI`` and play all 15 models.

-• Change "Mouse Mode: Editing" and "Selecting " Atoms" and then try selecting 2, 3, and 4 atoms.\
+• Change "Mouse Mode: Editing" and "Selecting " Atoms" and then try selecting 2, 3, and 4 atoms.

 ## 2.3 Mouse control
 Things are much easier with a three-button mouse rather than a magic mouse or using a laptop's touchpad.